freegink/plex-tv/README.md

 plex-tv
 =======

-A bash script to create a Plex-compliant directory for your TV series
+A bash script to create a Plex-compliant directories using symbolic links for your TV series

 ### Usage
 plex-tv SOURCE-TV-SERIES-DIRECTORY DEST-TV-SERIES-DIRECTORY